Sotra Bridge: Tolls and auxiliary projects

 The company collected NOK 73.5 million in tolls, in addition to accumulating NOK 16.3 million in interest.
 Costs, mostly for running of the toll plaza, were NOK 7.6 million, in addition to financial costs of NOK 20.0 million.
 This gave a profit of NOK 62.4 million, including the necessary repayments of the initial loan.
 Because the debt had been financed with bonds, the company chose to place revenue in the bank with a higher interest instead of paying off the bonds faster.
 The preferred shares were repaid in 1980, while all bonds had been repaid by 1985.
 A/S Sotrabrua was formally liquidated on 9 February 1989.

 Among the company's other goals was that of helping finance road projects on Øygarden.
 The most pressing issue was the section from Kolltveit on Store Sotra to the bridge, part of National Road 555.
 In 1976, the company issued NOK 5 million in an interest-free loan to the project, which was repaid in 1982 and 1983.
 Similar conditions were imposed for NOK 2 million for National Road 561 to Nordra Straumsundet and NOK 1.2 million for the establishment of the Solsvik–Rong Ferry in 1974.
 The rest of the subsidies were given as grants.
 The main project was National Road 561, which ran from Kollveit northwards through Øygarden, for which the company paid NOK 28.6 million.
 It paid a further NOK 9.3 million for other projects in Sotra and Øygarden, including connections to Turøy and Misje.

 Future

-In 2005, 8,000 people commuted between Sotra and Bergen, and the bridge had an average daily traffic of 22,000 vehicles.
-On National Road 555 between Straume, the municipal center of Fjell, and Storavatnet, where National Road 555 becomes a motorway, there are long queues during rush hour.
-The Norwegian Public Roads Administration has proposed a four-lane motorway along National Road 555 from Stoavatnet to Straume.
-This will require a new crossing across Knarreviksundet.
-Such a motorway extension is estimated to cost between NOK 3 and 4 billion, and the government has allocated NOK 400 million in National Transport Plan 2010–2019 for the project.
-It is presumed that most of the project will be financed as a toll road.
+Earlier proposals and planning

+In the mid-2000s, congestion on National Road 555 between Straume and Bergen led to proposals for a four-lane motorway and a new crossing of Knarreviksundet.
+In 2005, daily traffic was estimated at 22,000 vehicles, and long queues during peak hours were common between Straume and Storavatnet.

-Four main proposals were suggested for the new fixed link.
-One involved a four-lane subsea tunnel, one involved building a second, two-lane bridge immediately adjacent to the current one, which would give the impression of a single bridge, another involved a new four-lane bridge slightly to the south, and the last involved a new bridge considerably further to the south, which would connect to County Road 557.
+The Norwegian Public Roads Administration considered four main alternatives for a new fixed link: a four-lane subsea tunnel, a second two-lane bridge immediately adjacent to the existing structure, a new four-lane bridge slightly to the south, and a new bridge considerably further south via Lerøyna and Bjelkarøyna.
+A light rail extension from Bergen to Sotra was also discussed as part of the long-term transport strategy.